 - If eating out always speak to the restaurant or host in advance to discuss dietary requirements.
 If your child is attending a party or social event at a family or friend’s home it can also be handy to offer to bring foods that your child can safely eat.

-If you would like more personalised support managing your child’s coeliac disease please book in a time to chat HERE or alternatively fill out your details below and we will be in touch.
+If you would like more personalised support managing your child’s coeliac disease please book in a time to chat HERE.